“To be a Frenchman is a fact; to be an American, an ideal”

 Time to stop playing whack-a-mule

 Immigration opponents like to seize upon lurid, sensational instances of illegal immigrants’ involvement in grisly crimes to cast visions of hordes of criminals carrying new quantities and levels of criminal activity like viral load.
 Reality: study after study from the most credible and conservative of sources has shown “illegals” are actually much less likely to commit crimes than native-born citizens.
-Which makes sense–if you came here illegally and wanted to stay, why would you want to draw attention to yourself by engaging in criminal activity?
+Which makes sense–if you came here illegally and wanted to stay, why would you want to draw attention to yourself by engaging in criminality?
 It makes even less sense, btw, for the undocumented to even try to vote, let alone succeed–the idea that more than 3 million did so in the last presidential election, besides being not supported by a chad of evidence, is a complete violation of “common sense” that conservative friends used to plea for, often with good reason.

 In any event, if you’re still genuinely worried about bad hombres, you should be in favor of more legal immigration, not less.
 By closing off so many venues for legal immigration, the current administration has created a scenario where, pre-pandemic, hundreds of thousands of desperate migrants, more than a few of them ‘good people,’ felt compelled to cut through the 10% of the wall that’s actually been built with $100 power tools in the places where it hasn’t fallen over or been blown over by the wind.
 Your bad hombres were using them for cover, in effect as human shields against the Border Patrol, as they poured across the Rio Grande.
-By opening up legal immigration pathways for the innocuous, the innocent (until we criminalize them with political original sin, that is) to pursue–paths which criminals will be unable to follow–we can reduce the flood of illegal crossings from a hundred-year flood down to something more like the Rio (not so grande, in other words).
-Which will greatly assist our overwhelmed border agents do what they signed up for–find, pick out, and interdict those who really do have criminal intent.
+By opening up legal immigration pathways for the innocuous, the innocent (until we criminalize them at our borders) to pursue–paths that criminals will be unable to follow–we can reduce the flood of illegal crossings from a hundred-year flood down to something more like the Rio (not so grande, in other words).
+Which will greatly assist our overwhelmed border agents in doing what they signed up for–find, pick out, and interdict those who really do have criminal intent.
 The alternative?
 Well, we could continue to treat mask-wearing and social distancing as political statements, and as long as there’s no vaccine or treatment for COVID, we probably won’t have to worry about any new caravans on the Yucatan horizon any time soon.
 We’ll just have to wonder whether today’s the day that That Dry Cough begins.

 Better to fight them here

 The old adage internationalists use to convince isolationists–that it’s better to fight them there than here–couldn’t be more mistaken in today’s global economy.
 Our workers’ competition isn’t the undocumented, it’s the millions of skilled workers around the world who would love to come here but can’t because of current restrictions on legal immigration.
-Pre-pandemic, there were hundreds of thousands of jobs sitting idle they could have filled and our own workers couldn’t or wouldn’t; in fact, it’s been estimated by Moody’s that our immigration curbs are costing us as much as 4% GDP/year–or more.
+Pre-pandemic, there were hundreds of thousands of jobs sitting idle they could have filled that our own workers couldn’t or wouldn’t; in fact, it’s been estimated by Moody’s that our immigration curbs are costing us as much as 4% GDP/year–or more.
 If you’re a Trump supporter, you surely believe that post-pandemic is coming soon, and with it, all those jobs again.
 How would you like to see 4%+ GDP growth as your extra scoop or cherry on top, something your man in the White House promised you, but has never come close to delivering?

 Furthermore, the 2017 tax bill, which was supposed to end offshoring in every form, actually made this an even more likely outcome.
 Formerly, companies founded in our country had to pay American corporate taxes on all their worldwide income, in recognition that they couldn’t have built their businesses from start-up to worldwide empire to the extent they have anywhere else in the world, accomplishments to which all of we, the people, contributed to.
 Of course, gratitude is not a strong suit of international conglomerates, so predictably companies had been subverting this obligation by simply never bringing any profits they made overseas into the US where they could be recognized as income and taxed.